backspaces/agentscript/README.md

 # AgentScript

 AgentScript is a minimalist Agent Based modeling system based on [NetLogo](https://ccl.northwestern.edu/netlogo/) semantics.
-We have an [IDE here](https://code.agentscript.org/ide/index.html).
+We also have an [IDE](https://code.agentscript.org/ide/index.html), especially useful for getting started.

 It has a Model/View/Control (MVC) architecture which cleanly separates the three components.

 -   **Model**: Provides NetLogo-like semantics for Patches, Turtles and Links.
 It has no colors, shapes, sizes etc for viewing the model.

 -   **View**: Use the Model properties to create a view.
 There can be many Views.
 We provide a [2D Canvas](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) view and a [Three.js](https://threejs.org/) 2.5D and 3D views.
-There is also GIS support via a [gis module](https://github.com/backspaces/agentscript/blob/master/src/gis.js), a [geojson module](https://github.com/backspaces/agentscript/blob/master/src/geojson.js), as well as [Leaflet](https://leafletjs.com/) and [MapLibre](https://github.com/maplibre/maplibre-gl-js#readme/) based demos.
+There is also GIS support via a [gis module](https://github.com/backspaces/agentscript/blob/master/src/gis.js), a [geojson module](https://github.com/backspaces/agentscript/blob/master/src/geojson.js), as well as [Leaflet](https://leafletjs.com/) and [MapLibre](https://github.com/maplibre/maplibre-gl-js#readme/) based maps.
 Plot views are also available.

 -   **Controls**: We use [src/GUI.js](https://code.agentscript.org/src/GUI.js) via [dat.gui](https://github.com/dataarts/dat.gui) for a menu UI, a [Mouse module](https://github.com/backspaces/agentscript/blob/master/src/Mouse.js) for selecting Model objects (Patches, Turtles and Links), an [Animator](https://github.com/backspaces/agentscript/blob/master/src/Animator.js) for fine control over the Model/Draw steps.
 We also have [Keyboard](https://github.com/backspaces/agentscript/blob/master/src/Keyboard.js) and [Buttons](https://github.com/backspaces/agentscript/blob/master/src/Buttons.js) controls.